<interpreter> <scriptfile>

 num = '6' # This is also a string

-or $false
+$true or $false

-or False
+True or False

 bool